humancomputerintegration/wristEMS/MapApp/README.md

 If you clone the repository to a drive/partition different from the one in which SDKs are installed, such as `/mnt/g` (google drive), which could occur exeptions while the build.
 To avoid this, it is reccomended to clone and build this project under the same drive/partitions.

 When building, at least check the value of `complieSDK` in the `build.gradle` (Module level).
 Your target Android version should be between `minSdkVersion` and `compileSDK`

+## TODO
+- [ ] change signal when turning (the line can be searched by ctrl+shift+f with "turning")
+- [ ] refactoring (Test code never work. maybe it is deprecated even in the original examples